 takes experience and knowledgeable advice.
 To find out more about how group benefits can help make your business more successful,

 The use of e-mail is not a secure medium and personal information should be transmitted by more secure means.

 The information on this website is intended for residents of British Columbia and Yukon only.

 Insurance products, including segregated fund policies, are offered through Ackroyd Financial Services,

-and Nahanni Ackroyd offers mutual funds, referral arrangements, and GICs through Quadrus Investment Services Ltd.
+and Investment Representatives Nahanni Ackroyd and Jordan Church offer mutual funds, referral arrangements, and GICs through Quadrus Investment Services Ltd.

 Important information about mutual funds is found in the Fund Facts document.
 Please read this carefully before investing.
 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Mutual funds are not guaranteed,